bgord/knowledge/docker.md

 **Build an image**

-`docker build -t app:0.2 .`
+`$ docker build -t words:0.2 .`

 Where:

-`-t app:02` is a tag name for a container
-`.` is a path for the Dockerfile
+`-t words:02` is a tag name for a container, "latest" by default `.` is a path for the Dockerfile
 `-m 4g` is for a memory limit up to 4GB